SS Puerto Rican: Suspicion of bombing and subsequent investigation

 In the days after the explosion, there were intimations in the media of sabotage linked to a labor dispute.
 The vessel had been picketed in a Bay Area port and some of its crew harassed by maritime union pickets.
 The FBI intervened, but it was quickly determined that no point source explosion had occurred.
 Later it was found that the explosion probably resulted from holes in tank compartment bulkheads that allowed caustic soda to mix with zinc, forming deadly hydrogen gas that then exploded.
 A Coast Guard board of investigation attributed this to the negligence of the ship's officers on the inbound voyage from Long Beach.
 But no cause of the explosion could be established with certainty.

 Oil spill impact

 The environmental impact was significant.
-In addition to the initial spill, the sunken stern section continued to discharge heavy bunker oil – as much as 8000 oilbbl – for months and possibly years afterwards.
+In addition to the initial spill, the sunken stern section continued to discharge heavy bunker oil – as much as 8000 oilbbl – for months and possibly years afterward.
 An estimated 4,815 seabirds were killed by oiling as a result of this spill; another 1,368 were recovered.